[Fiction] Mother Again

 Monty worked as a bike-based knife sharpener on the southern side of the city and seemed happy drinking a lot of beer.
 He was firmly happy in the middle of the Danish sounds, like Ericka in her 20s.
 She liked that he loved to laugh and always made a big point of celebrating J-Day with her like their very own creation story.
 It was a pleasure to spend long Sundays with him, eating and drinking and talking about nothing in particular.

 Blue was the exception, unsurprisingly.
 Their (they had transitioned in their teens, to no one’s surprise) vibrations were something else: water and color and much more aware and free.
-They were deep in the beginning of an art career, and Ericka felt the way their physical energy was already giving the world hue, if at great cost to her child.
+They were deep into the beginning of an art career, and Ericka felt the way their physical energy was already giving the world hue, if at great cost to her child.
 It wasn’t Danish but it also wasn’t foreign.
 Ericka’s instinct was to hold on to them as tightly as possible, but she knew it would kill her child and so she let go.
 She would do anything to give her children life, and this one’s needs drew on something especially deep in Ericka.

 Happily, Blue often asked to stay with Ericka.
 During those occasional weeks, while Blue was in town, Blue locked the door to the apartment and painted while Ericka lost herself in her music on the other side of the room—much deeper than she ever let herself outside of that room and those days; Blue said the vibrations touched something in them that they couldn’t otherwise access.
 It was one of the few times that Ericka truly felt her mothering reaching up from the deepest place of herself, primordial, and sometimes her low notes rang so loud it made her new cat, Dolores, jump up and flee the room.
 Blue would stare at Ericka and nod in appreciation as the tears flowed down their face and they rocked and painted.
 Such disturbing, wonderful paintings.